AlessiaCanevotti/miR_RF-TOOL/README.md

    execute feature extraction, and generate predictions using the trained model.

-6. Example input file:
+6. Example input files:

-   Use the provided file, called "miRNA_sequences.txt", if needed, in order to obtain and run an input example.
+   Use the provided files, called "miRNA_sequences.txt" and "miRNA_mouse_sequences.txt", if needed, in order to obtain and run an input example.

 7. Visualising the output: